Distance evolutions in growing preferential attachment graphs: Introduction

 \subsection{Methodology}

-The proof of Theorem \ref{thm:weighted-evolution} consists of a lower bound and an upper bound.
-For the upper bound we prove that at all times $t'\geq t$ there is a path from $u_t$ to $v_t$ that has total weight at most $2Q_{t,t'} + 2M$ and contains only vertices born, i.e., arrived, before time $t'$.
+The proof of Theorem \ref{cor:graph-evolution} and Theorem \ref{thm:weighted-evolution} below consist of a lower bound and an upper bound.
+For the upper bound we prove that at all times $t'\geq t$ there is a path from $u_t$ to $v_t$ that has length at most $2K_{t,t'} + M_G$ (from \eqref{eq:kt}) for some constant $M_G$ and contains only vertices born, i.e., arrived, before time $t'$.
 We first heuristically argue that the scaling for the graph distance in \eqref{eq:intro-hydro-graph} is a natural scaling.
 After that, we turn to the difficulties that arise in handling the dynamics.
 The degree $D_{q_t}(t')$ of a vertex $q_t\in\{u_t,v_t\}$ at time $t'$ is of order $(t'/q_t)^{1/(\tau-1)}$.
 Writing $t'=T_t(a):=t\exp(\log^a(t))$ and approximating the birth time of the uniform vertex $q_t$ by $t$, we have that

 Generally, a vertex of degree $s$ is at graph distance two from many vertices that have degree approximately $s^{1/(\tau-2)}$.
-This allows for an iterative \emph{two-connector procedure} that starts from an initial vertex with degree at least $s^\sss{(a)}$ and reaches in the $k$-th iteration a vertex has degree approximately ${(s^\sss{(a)})}^{(\tau-2)^{-k}}$.
+This allows for an iterative \emph{two-connector procedure} that starts from an initial vertex with degree at least $s^\sss{(a)}$ and reaches in the $k$-th iteration a vertex with degree approximately ${(s^\sss{(a)})}^{(\tau-2)^{-k}}$.
 We call $k\mapsto (s^\sss{(a)})^{(\tau-2)^{-k}}$ the degree-threshold sequence.
-At each iteration, we greedily extend the path by two edges, arriving to such a higher-degree vertex: these two edges are chosen to minimize the total edge length among all such two edges.
+At each iteration, we greedily extend the path by two edges, arriving to such a higher-degree vertex.
+In the edge-weighted version, these two edges are chosen to minimize the total edge-weight among all such two edges.
 This two-connector procedure to vertices with increasing degree is iterated until the well-connected inner core is reached.
 The inner core is the set of vertices with degree roughly $T_t(a)^{1/(2(\tau-1))}$ at time $T_t(a)$.
 Hence, for $a<1$, the total number of iterations to reach the inner core is approximately \be \min\Big\{k: (s^\sss{(a)})^{(\tau-2)^{-k}}\geq T_t(a)^{1/(2(\tau-1))}\Big\} \approx (1-a)\frac{\log\log(t)}{|\log(\tau-2)|}. \ee By construction, the graph distance from $u_t$ and $v_t$ to the inner core is two times the right-hand side (rhs) in \eqref{eq:meth-upper-kt}.
-The weighted distance to the inner core is bounded by summing the upper bounds on the weight that is added in every iteration.
-The graph and weighted distance between vertices in the inner core are negligible, yielding the scaling in \eqref{eq:intro-hydro-graph}, as well as the upper bounds in Theorem \ref{thm:weighted-evolution}.
+The graph and weighted distance between vertices in the inner core are negligible, yielding the scaling in \eqref{eq:intro-hydro-graph}, as well as the upper bounds in Theorems \ref{cor:graph-evolution} and \ref{thm:weighted-evolution}.